cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `reduce(x, (acc, val) => ..., init)`

-Returns the value obtained by reducing the list `x`.
+Return the value obtained by reducing the list `x`.
 The lambda function is called once for each element in the list `val`, and the returned value is passed as `acc` in the next iteration.
 The `init` will be given as the initial `acc` for the first call to the lambda function.

 **Code examples**
 ```